Sensory Supports, Training & Certification - Partner With Fraser

 Fraser Sensory Certified Supports and Training

-Sensory processing difficulties can cause people to react with extreme discomfort to loud noises, bright lights, strong smells, crowds and other stimuli.
-Some individuals may experience sensory overload in these situations, and others may emotionally withdraw.
+Sensory processing difficulties can trigger extreme discomfort to loud noises, bright lights, strong smells, crowds and more.
+This can lead to sensory overload or emotional withdrawal.

-These difficulties are common in individuals who have autism and also occur in people who experience anxiety, attention deficit hyperactivity disorder (ADHD), food intolerances and other emotional or behavioral issues.
+These challenges are prevalent in autism and can also affect those with anxiety, attention deficit hyperactivity disorder (ADHD), trauma and other emotional or behavioral issues.

-• Social narratives for your event or business
+• Social narratives for your event or venue

-• Theaters and events to make performances and events sensory-friendly
+• Arts organizations and events to make experiences sensory-friendly

 • Schools, clinics, museums, malls and parks to create permanent sensory spaces